The Nature Conservancy applauds addition of eleven freshwater species to federal ban list.

 “We support proactive, scientifically based risk assessments to determine which species will be allowed into the United States.
 It is good public policy that protects the environment from new aquatic invasive species (AIS) threats that can disrupt our economy and ecosystems,” said Dave Hamilton, The Nature Conservancy’s senior policy director for the Great Lakes.
 “Past practice has been to prohibit a species only after its established in the US and causing damage.
 This proactive assessment and restriction is an important step in protecting the interests of the people who depend on the Great Lakes for a range of services as well as the habitat of the native fish and other species that belong in the lakes.”

-“For years the Conservancy has worked across the basin with partners to minimize the spread of aquatic invasive species like Asian carp, Eurasian ruffe and zebra mussels -- but it is challenging to slow their path once they’ve breached the border,” said Dennis McGrath, director of The Nature Conservancy's Great Lakes Project.
+“For years the Conservancy has worked across the basin with partners to minimize the spread of aquatic invasive species like Asian carp, Eurasian ruffe and zebra mussels -- but it is challenging to slow their path once they’ve breached the border,” said Josh Knights, the Conservancy’s Ohio director.
 “We encourage the federal government to take more preventive measures like this to prevent an AIS domino effect across Illinois and the Great Lakes basin.”